marcroelans/powerjs/README.md

 ## 💥 What is powerjs?

-Power is a small but powerful library based on components.
+Powerjs is a small library to build UI Components with no dependencies.
-This library is roughly reduces to the only necessary, which makes it easy to learn and use to extend or build websites or apps.
-Powerjs uses ES6 Classes for Components and the VDOM for rendering.

 ## 📁 Installation